LSUAA_ChapterLogos_A.P.Turead(horizontal) WHITE-02-02-1

 Alexander P. Tureaud, Sr., Chapter Endowed Scholarship

 This is the Chapter’s first endowed scholarship and was established at the LSU Foundation in 1992.
 This scholarship was established by donations from the Law Offices of Simien and Simien, LLC, Chapter reunions, donor contributions, and fundraising efforts.
-The Clarence L. Barney Jr. African American Cultural Center selects an incoming full-time freshman student as the recipient of this scholarship.
 The recipient receives a one-time award of $1,000.00 for the fall semester.

 Tureaud Alumni Chapter 1964 Scholarship Fund